 As the new year unfolds, many of us will reflect on what we hope to achieve.
-Some of us will make a list of action items and add those to our already over‐flowing schedule.
-It’s already February – for many of us, most of these good intentions will be forgotten, or pushed back until later in the year.
+Some of us will make a list of action items and add those to our already over‐flowing work schedule.
+It’s already February – for many of us, most of these good intentions will be forgotten or pushed back until later in the year.
 Instead of making more goals and to‐do lists, I encourage you to hit the pause button and reset your attitude about time.

 Give your time the respect it deserves.

 Time is the most precious, and limited, resource we have.
 The one thing we can never renew, recycle, or re‐manufacture is time.
-How and where you spend your time, and why you choose to do so, are three of the most important decisions you’ll ever make as a leader.
+How and where you spend your time, and why you choose to do so, are three of the most important decisions you’ll ever make as an effective leader.
 Choose wisely.

 Time to just be.